mkordas/twitty/README.md

 ### Posting

-A user should be able to post a 140 characters message.
+A user should be able to post a 140 character message.

 ### Wall